cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 The technique outlined here allows to build and deploy artifacts from large and monolithic codebases.

-* Use a single command to build and deploy Docker images.
+* A single command builds and deploys Docker images.
 * Docker builds are fast due to the use of incremental builds.
 * Image sizes are small due to the use of multi-stage builds.